robtweed/golgi/TUTORIAL.md

         // define the WebComponent
       };

-In other words, the are simple ES6 Modules that wrap a single WebComponent within a *load()* method.
+In other words, they are simple ES6 Modules that wrap a single WebComponent within a *load()* method.

 I recommend the following pattern for defining the WebComponent:

 - define the component's name and an instance counter (initialised at -1).
 The component's name must match that of the filename in which the Module resides, ie in our example

       let componentName = 'demo-div';
       let count = -1;

 Now define the WebComponent:

       customElements.define(componentName, class demo_div extends HTMLElement {

 The class name must be unique.
 By convention, I simply replace the hyphens in the component name with underscores, ie: